FSO Warszawa: Police car

 A police car version of the Warszawa was also produced for the Milicja Obywatelska and the Polish army.
 The last such batch was built in 1972.

 The police car was based on the civilian version.
 However, it differed in painting (white or cream body with a blue stripe and Milicja or MO markings), a blue light signal mounted on the roof, and a two-tone siren.
 Additionally, matte rear and side windows were installed.

 The police car received the same modernizations as the civilian and commercial models.
 How many police cars were produced has never been officially stated since it is likely that as these cars were intended for state purposes, production was never taken in records of how many police vehicles were built or registered.

 In comparison to the special ordered GAZ M20-Pobeda for the KGB, this version retained the four-cylinder engine of the Warszawa, as the passenger and commercial models had.

+Proposed replacements

+Ever since the 1950s, many attempts were made at replacing or modernizing the outdated FSO Warszawa.

+FSO Warsawa M-20U

+In 1956, the first prototype of modernized Warsawa was presented.
+This model was designated M-20U.
+It was characterized by a completely changed front part of the body.
+The bonnet, front and rear fenders, bumpers, front turn signal lamps and a radiator grille with a centrally located third headlight, referring to the representative design of the Tatra 603, were new.
+At the rear of the body, vertical combined turn signal and brake lamps were used, and the rear fenders were lengthened, which increased the overall length of the car by 5 cm.
+The interior of the vehicle was also modernized, including a new dashboard.
+A new steering wheel, upholstery and seat filling were introduced.
+The heating system was redesigned to regulate the temperature with the flow of hot water rather than the warm air stream.
+The changes made to the body did not affect its supporting structure and were aimed at modernizing the silhouette of the vehicle with the use of as few modifications to the production tooling as possible.
+The engine was slightly modernized, which after changes was designated M-20U.
+The compression ratio was increased to 7:1, thanks to which the power unit reached 60 hp (44.1 kW) at 3900 rpm. and a maximum torque of 127 Nm.
+The gearbox is equipped with an electrically engaged overdrive with a 0.83:1 ratio with a synchronizer located in a separate housing attached to the rear wall of the gearbox.
+The modernized Warsaw M-20U could reach a top speed of 132 km/h.
+The front brakes were equipped with a system of concurrent shoes (Duplex), telescopic shock absorbers were used in the suspension system, and the characteristics of the rear leaf springs were also changed.
+This model did not go beyond the prototype stage.